LukasLichten/DataRace/README.md

 ```

 ### Project Structure
-- `main`: Houses the executable, which only serves as a launcher.
+- `launcher`: Houses the executable, which only serves as a launcher.
-- `plugin_api_lib`: Main Logic.
-Both serves to load the plugins, but also as API for them to link to.
+- `lib`: Main Logic.
+Both serves to load the plugins (provide datastorage, websocket and server), but also as API for them to link to.
 - `plugin_api_sys`: Serves to expose the (raw) function of the API while dealing with the linking.
+- `plugin_api_macro`: Proc-Macro Crate, available through `plugin_api::macros`
-- `plugin_api_wrapper`: Provides a wrapper around the sys raw functions.
+- `plugin_api`: Provides a wrapper around the sys raw functions.
 Perfect for implementing plugins.
 - `sample_plugin`: An example plugin in rust using the wrapper

 Rust typically leaves libraries as code that is compiled into the final binary,